The Innovator's Dilemma by Clayton Christensen — Cliff Notes Summary

 3.4 Chapter 8 — How to Appraise Your Organization's Capabilities and Disabilities

 A firm's capabilities live in three places: resources (people, cash, technology), processes (how work flows), and values (what gets prioritized).
 Resources are portable; processes and values are not.
-When you acquire a disruptive startup and integrate it into the parent, you destroy the processes and values that made it work.
+When you acquire a disruptive startup and integrate it into the parent, you often destroy the very processes and values that made it work.
+This framework became the intellectual foundation for the modern autonomous-business-unit playbook — patterns like Amazon's two-pizza teams and Microsoft's "GitHub stays GitHub" post-acquisition policy.

 3.5 Chapter 9 — Performance Provided, Market Demand, and the Product Life Cycle

 This is the chapter that explains why disruption keeps happening.
 Technology supply outpaces market demand.
 Incumbents keep adding features — faster CPUs, more storage, more pixels — long after the mainstream customer has stopped caring.
-The 80% of buyers who only need 80% of the performance become receptive to a cheaper, simpler, "good enough" alternative.
+The large share of buyers who only need "good enough" performance become receptive to a cheaper, simpler alternative.
 This is the overshoot that creates the opening for the disruptor.
+Intel's high-end PC chips overshot what many mobile users needed, helping open the door for ARM in smartphones; Adobe's professional suites overshot what casual creators needed, opening the door for tools like Canva and Figma.

 3.6 Chapter 10 — Managing Disruptive Technological Change: A Case Study